ringerc/gripmock/Readme.md

   to provide an alternate directory for the `server.tmpl` and `go_mod.tmpl` files.

+* Support for building using locally pre-generated implementations of dependency protocols.
+The new `-go-replace` flag takes list of `from=to` module replacements in the same form as `go mod edit -replace` command.

 * Read OpenTelemetry trace metadata in W3C trace context or Zipkin b3 (single or multi) formats and emit trace spans to a trace collector if appropriate env-vars are set;